rednafi/rednafi.com/content/misc/behind_the_blog.md

 Once I push content to the main branch, GitHub Actions[^8] automatically runs, checks the linter, builds the site, and deploys it to GitHub Pages[^9].
-There's nothing to maintain, and I don’t have to worry about scaling, even if one of my posts hits the front page of Hacker News.
+There's nothing to maintain, and I don't have to worry about scaling, even if one of my posts hits the front page of Hacker News.
 Aside from the domain, this site costs me nothing to run, and I plan to keep it that way.